monarch-initiative/mondo/_pages/faq.md

 ---
 # FAQs

+### What is an ontology?
+An ontology is a formal, computational representation of knowledge in a particular domain or area of knowledge, such as diseases or anatomy.
+Terms are arranged in a hierarchy, and the terms and relationships between them are defined using both human readable and machine readable definitions, allowing logical inference and sophisticated queries.
+They are expressed in a knowledge representation language like RDF or OWL.

 ### I want to request a new term or request a change to Mondo, how do I do so?
 All requests should go on our [GitHub issue tracker](https://github.com/monarch-initiative/mondo/issues).
 You will need to create a free [GitHub](https://github.com/) account if you do not already have one.